thesteganos/provida/PRPs/EXAMPLE_multi_agent_prp.md

 ---

 ## Goal
-Create a production-ready multi-agent system where users can research topics via CLI, and the Research Agent can delegate email drafting tasks to an Email Draft Agent.
+Create a production-ready multi-agent system where users can research topics via CLI or via Framework, and Research Agent return knowlead to summarisze agente.
 The system should support multiple LLM providers and handle API authentication securely.

 ## Why
 - **Business value**: Automates research and email drafting workflows